How To Make Slime Without Borax

 - In a large mixing bowl, combine glue and food coloring.

-- Add more food coloring to make a darker shade, as the resulting slime will lighten after adding liquid starch.
+- Add more food coloring to make a darker shade, as the resulting how to make slime will lighten after adding liquid starch.

 - Stir the mixture well.